-- A completed Title XIX Form that has been signed and dated by the physician who is familiar with the client - Or all the following: - A completed and signed detailed written or verbal order. - A Title XIX Form with section A completed, along with the make and model information of the requested device.
+- A completed Title XIX Form that has been signed and dated by the physician or an allowed practitioner who is familiar with the client.
+The make and model of a requested device must also be included on the Home Health Services Title XIX Form. - Or all the following: - A completed and signed detailed written or verbal order. - A Title XIX Form with section A completed, along with the make and model information of the requested device.